Bourgeois contact structures: tightness, fillability and applications: Introduction

 The first and second authors greatly acknowledge the hospitality of the MATRIX center, where part of this research was conducted.
 Similarly, the second and third authors are grateful to Monash University.
-The second author was supported by the grant NKFIH KKP 126683 during the preparation of this work.
+The second author has been supported by the grant NKFIH KKP 126683 and the European Research Council (ERC) grant No. 772479 during the preparation of this work.
+The third author acknowledges the support by the National Science Foundation under Grant No. DMS-1926686, during his Membership at the Institute for Advanced Study in Princeton, NJ.